bayes-research/autosource/README.md

 # Autosource
- Normalize third-party data into structured event streams for analytics and agentic integrations
+ Normalize third-party data into structured event streams for analsis and agentic integrations